ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/class_BRKGA_Population.rst

 	double& operator () (const unsigned chromosome, const unsigned allele)

-Return a reference for an allele for a given chromosome.
+Returns a reference for an allele for a given chromosome.

 Usually used to set the allele value.